 My name is Tommy Altman.
 I am running as a conservative Republican for Congress in the 2nd district of Virginia.
 I am a disabled veteran of the United States Air Force Special Operations community, with combat tours in Afghanistan and Iraq.
 I have been happily married to my high school sweetheart for 20 years.
 We have 2 sons.
-My wife and I own Sandbridge Tattoo, a successful small business in Virginia Beach.
+I’m a graduate of Regent University and an ordained minister.
+My wife and I own a local tattoo shop, a successful small business in Virginia Beach.

 I’m going to start out with some hard truths we all know but even Republican leaders often fail to see- our families, churches, businesses and individual selves are under the assault from the government.
 Government has shown it has no respect for the boundaries our Founding Fathers legally recognized.